Privacy & Data Protection

 We don’t ask you for personal information unless we have a genuine need for it.

 We don’t share your personal information with anyone except to comply with the law or protect our rights.

 We don’t store personal information on our servers unless it is required for us to manage our website and/or business.

 What Personal Data We Collect and Why We Collect It

-The Trust collects individually identifiable information from subscribers and others for administrative and financial purposes; to facilitate communication; deliver reports; and meet regulatory requirements.
-In most cases, the personal data we collect is limited to your name, address (for online ticket customers), and email address .
+The Trust collects individually identifiable information from our Newsletter subscribers and suppliers for administrative and financial purposes; to facilitate communication; deliver reports; and meet regulatory requirements.
+In most cases, the personal data we collect is limited to your name, address (for online ticket customers only to whom we post tickets), and email address.

 This is not an eCommerce website and we do not collect any transactional data.
 As part our normal operations, the Trust uses financial institutions, such as NatWest Bank, and PayPal to provide various services which may involve processing data on our behalf.
 The Trust takes all reasonable endeavours to ensure all our subscribers and customers’ data is secure and is committed to only engage with third-parties who can offer us equal assurance.